 “Plant-based diets have gotten a great boost by today’s frozen food industry.
 There’s been a significant expansion of vegetarian and totally vegan choices for lunch and dinner,” says Charles Passler, a celebrity nutritionist.
 “Plus, the quality of ingredients now takes center stage, all the research on the health benefits of eating a wider variety of antioxidant-rich vegetables has really been honored by a number of new frozen food brands.”

 Flash freezing is a great way to preserve produce in a natural way without the use of artificial preservatives.

 Other options out there include Strong Roots, from Dublin, Ireland, which offers vegan-friendly options such as kale and quinoa burgers and loaded sweet potato fries.
-And then there is Good Stock soups, offering a variety of frozen soups that are shipped to you and are gluten-free, dairy-free, vegan, etc., in all options such as lemony chicken and rice and kale and sausage.
+And then there are Good Stock soups, offering a variety of frozen soups that are shipped to you and are gluten-free, dairy-free, vegan, etc., in all options such as lemony chicken and rice and kale and sausage.
 Whereas Mosaic serves up vegetarian grain bowls with zero preservatives other than natural lemon juice.
 They tout their meals — you can choose anything from a Tuscan pesto bowl to a peanut tofu bowl — are packed with good-for-you ingredients that are roasted, sautéed and seasoned in a real kitchen, and that you can just pop in the microwave and enjoy.